Germanic toponymy: Denmark

 Proto-Norse is documented in Denmark as far back as 400 AD.
 As is general in Scandinavian countries, Denmark's toponymy is characterised by uniformity, as the country did not experience language changes during the period in which the names were given; thus the languages that gave rise to the oldest names, Proto-Germanic and Proto-Nordic, are the direct precursors of the languages Old Norse and Old Danish in which the later names were coined.

 Norway

 The vast majority of place-names in Norway were coined in the North Germanic language Norwegian.
+Several place-name formations occur repeatedly throughout Norway.